Adeleye-Emmanuel/covid19_data_analysis/README.md

 3).
 John Hopkins Data
 * There are three subdivisions of the data; the nuber of confirmed cases, discharged cases and death cases.
-* Exttracted and combined into a single dataframe
+* Extracted and combined into a single dataframe
 * Basic insights derivation form .info(), .describe() and data.head()
 * Used the pd.melt() function to convert all the confirmed, discharged and death date features into one date feature mapping to the date value
 * Merged the three frames in step two(2)